ghiden/angucomplete-ie8/README.md

 To use angucomplete-ie8 on IE8, take these steps:

 1. Use angular 1.2 version.
-2. Include polyfills es5-shim and JSON3
+2. Include es5-shim and es5-sham
+3. Include JSON3
+4. No chaining on promises

 ### Key Features
 * Show just a title, a title and a description or a title, description and image in your autocomplete list